mssever/sleep-inhibit/README.md

 # sleep-inhibit
-A small indicator to prevent your Linux computer from sleeping
+A small indicator to prevent your Linux computer from sleeping.
+It works by creating an icon and a menu where you can choose to inhibit sleep or not.
+There are preferences available to autostart, to start in inhibit mode, and to control what Sleep Inhibit does when you're running on battery.

+# Dependencies
+Sleep Inhibit requires xdotool and xprintidle to be installed as commands on your $PATH.
+If you want to modify behavior based on whether you're running on battery, you'll also need the acpi command available.